Philippines flag

-The postal code for Badoc is 2904 in Ilocos Region, Ilocos Norte, Philippines.
-The table below lists ZIP codes and postcodes for places within Badoc.
+The Postal Codes (ZIP Codes) for Badoc is 2904 in Ilocos Norte, Ilocos Region, Ilocos Norte, Philippines.
+The table below lists Postal Codes and postcodes for places within Badoc.

 Postal Codes for Places in Badoc